ljkrajewski/HiDream-I1-nf4/README.md

-As you can see, this is a fork of a fork for us poor folk who don't have a GPU with 20GB of VRAM to play with.
-The idea is to be able to run this in an L4 instance on Google Colab (min 20GB VRAM required).
+As you can see, this is a fork of a fork for us poor folk who don't have a 20GB GPU to play with.
+The idea is to be able to run this in an L4 instance on Google Colab.
+(I know the quantized model is supposed to run on 16GB, but I'm not convinced a Colab T4 runtime is a full 16GB.)

 To run, open _HiDream_4bq.ipynb_ in Colab (there's a button in the file you can use) and run the first cell.
 Be warned, it'll take quite a while to run, but be patient and it'll eventually finish.
 When it's done, restart the session (there'll be a button at the bottom of the cell's output; press it), then run the next frame to get the gradio interface.
 Congratulations!
 The world is now yours.